samuelpilz/mutagen/docs/test-structure.md

 ### Test Isolation

 Instead of having a program-wide unique id per mutation, each function can have their own local mutation ids by writing adding `conf(local)` to the arguments of `#[mutate]`.
 This ensures that each test is independent from others.
-Moreover, only one transformer is enabled in each test.
-This is done by adding `only(...)` to the mutagen arguments.
+Moreover, only one transformer is enabled in each test by adding `only(...)` to the mutagen arguments.

 ### Exhaustive Testing